-Note: Any Device prevented from being re-discovered when the Quick Config Wizard runs can be added back again by removing the device from being ignored in the SwMonIgnore.cfg file or by adding the device to be monitored again in the SwitchMonitor.cfg file.
+Note: Any device prevented from being re-discovered when the QuickConfig Wizard runs can be added back again by removing the device from being ignored in the SwMonIgnore.cfg file or by adding the device to be monitored again in the SwitchMonitor.cfg file.
 These files can be found in C:\Program Files (x86)\PathSolutions\TotalView.
 Save the file after any modification.

-Configuring Output
+Configuring Web Output

 Select the "Output" tab.
-You should see the PathSolutions' TotalView Configuration Tool output configuration window:
+You will see the dialog box for configuring web page output and record display options: